allgood2386/compliance-docs/AC-Policy.md

 Control Policy which addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, compliance, and procedures to facilitate the implementation of the access control policy and associated access controls.
-The Bixal Solutions Access Control Policy is maintained in the Bixal Solutions compliance-docs Github repository is accessible to all Bixal Solutions staff.
+The Bixal Solutions Access Control Policy is maintained in the Bixal Solutions Handbook @todo get link/artifact/permission to publish.

 Bixal Solutions Information Security will review and update the Bixal Solutions Access Control Policy at least every 3 years and any documented access procedures at least annually.